Share This Article

 - damaging cells or disrupting cell function.

 When functioning properly, the immune system is able to identify and remove these harmful invaders, keeping us healthy and functioning optimally.
-It is only when the immune system is weakened or invaded by a particularly strong infectious agent that we notice any signs of an encounter with these invisible creatures.
-The signs?
-Things like the common cold, the flu, or increased pain, swelling, and redness around a wound are all indicators that an invader has breached the system.
+It is only when the immune system is invaded by a particularly strong infectious agent that we notice any signs of an encounter with these invisible creatures.

-Though most of us are generally aware of things that we can do to keep our immune system strong, there is one thing that might be preventing your immune system from functioning at its best – STRESS.
-Stress from both internal and external sources has been linked to decreased immunity.
+Though most of us are generally aware of things that we can do to keep our immune system strong, there is one thing that might be preventing your immune system from functioning at its best – OXIDATIVE STRESS.
+Stress from both internal and external sources has been linked to interrupted immune function.

 High stress forces your body into a state of constant fight-or-flight which means that the stress-response system gets kicked into overdrive.
 This leads to unbalanced levels of stress hormones (e.g., cortisol) which has been shown to have a detrimental impact on immune function.